-Complete an online application, pay the \$140.00CAD non-refundable application fee, and 1-2 weeks later you will be contacted with instructions on what supporting documents to submit and how to submit them.
+Complete an online application, pay the \$150.00CAD non-refundable application fee, and 1-2 weeks later you will be contacted with instructions regarding the required supporting documents.

 - 1-2 weeks after all documents have been provided, if admissible, an offer of admission will be sent to you via email. - 1-2 weeks after you have accepted the offer and paid the tuition deposit, your Letter of Admission will be issued.
 This letter can be used to apply for your study permit.